Subathra19/Python-Cheatsheet/README.md

 #To print single quote(') use \' or write it within double quotes
 'I\'m Subathra'
 "I'm Subathra"
-# Use triplr quotes to write multiple lines
+# Use triple quotes to write multiple lines
 '''Subathra
    Chinu'''
 ```